melanieseltzer/gulp-haml-boilerplate/README.md

 gulp serve
 ```

-Build the `dist` folder for deployment
+Build the `dist` directory for deployment

 ```
 gulp build